Book Cover

 • Volkswagen Volkswagen

-Top 2 Companies Market Share
+Top Two Companies with highest Market Share

-• Tesla Motors holds 28% share of global Self-Driving Car Market supported by 5 million autonomous-enabled vehicles and 1.3 billion kilometers of real-world driving data.
+• Tesla Motors: holds 28% share of global Self-Driving Car Market supported by 5 million autonomous-enabled vehicles and 1.3 billion kilometers of real-world driving data.

-• Waymo holds 21% share driven by 7 million autonomous ride-hailing miles annually and operations in 5 major cities globally.
+• Waymo: holds 21% share driven by 7 million autonomous ride-hailing miles annually and operations in 5 major cities globally.

 Investment Analysis and Opportunities